ducleh/Huy_Duc_Le_SAT/README.md

 ## Extensions
 * Alternative SAT solvers can be tried with the scripts.
-* Optimizations such as ones mentioned above can be studied.
 * Extend the problem to find the smallest *k*-clique.

 ## Acknowledgement